 In the information technology sector, this mechanism is referred to as the IT channel.
 As depicted in the chart to the right, technology vendors or OEMs develop a product, which may then flow through a distributor and/or a value added reseller (VAR) before reaching the customer.

 Among those outside the IT industry, it is not uncommon to wonder why vendors do not simply sell directly to customers.
 In some cases, vendors do sell directly to customers.
-A small software vendor may sell direct to customers via the software-as-a-service model.
+A small software vendor may sell direct to customers via the software-‐as-‐a-‐service model.
 Or, a hardware vendor may sell a large order of servers for a datacenter directly to an enterprise level customer.
 In many cases, though, vendors see value in working through their channel partners.
-Estimates suggest 65% to 75% of core IT products flow through or are influenced by indirect sales channel.
+Estimates suggest upwards of two-‐thirds of core IT products flow through or are influenced by indirect sales channel.
 The primary benefits of the channel model include:

 Support/Maintenance – customers expect a lot from their IT investments.
 They demand maximum uptime, ease of use and security safeguards.
 Even with advances in remote monitoring and support, a technical problem may require a visit to a customer’s office.
 The large number of solution providers and MSPs spread across the country are well equipped to meet customers’ need for local service.